St. Stanislaus College (Guyana): Facilities

 It also has a forum called the Marian Forum which is used as a small indoor hockey court.

 A playing-field near the Sea Wall to the north of the city on Carifesta Avenue is owned by the college and serves as a common location for the annual school sports.

 In 1975, the government under president Forbes Burnham initiated a focus on domestic agriculture so the headmaster of the college established a farm in Sophia for school use.
-It's a mixed-use farm, equipped with a laboratory for students’ use, and owned by the St Stanislaus Alumni Association.
+It is a mixed-use farm, equipped with a laboratory for students’ use, and owned by the St Stanislaus Alumni Association.
 Hydroponics were set up in 2005.
 The farm is for public use, but is also used by various organizations including Partners of the Americas and Caribbean Self-Reliance International and the Guyana School of Agriculture.
 The farm also has livestock and produces paneer for the local market.